-2021 Business Highlights
+2022 Business Highlights

-Here are some key highlights:
+Below are some key highlights from our last completed fiscal year:

-The Company continued to deliver solid financial results in 2021, and we believe the Company remains well positioned to capitalize on future opportunities.
-In 2021, we further strengthened our balance sheet, which allowed us to continue to pursue our various strategic priorities such as investing in the creation of strong desirable content, growing our targeted streaming services, increasing our data analytics capabilities and maximizing the value of our core networks and brands.
-The following are a few of our 2021 business highlights:
+The Company continued to execute on best positioning the business to capitalize on the changing backdrop in media and entertainment.
+Many businesses within our industry faced substantial headwinds over the past year, as consumer cord-cutting and the migration to streaming continues to accelerate and change key aspects of content monetization.
+In 2022, we pursued efficiencies while continuing a disciplined approach to capital allocation and prioritization of our strategic priorities, such as investing in the creation of strong desirable content, growing our targeted streaming services, increasing our data analytics capabilities and maximizing the value of our core networks and brands.
+The following are a few of our 2022 business highlights: